gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-scene-graph.md

 This brings up some terminalogy which is pretty common to 3d scene graphs.

 *   `localMatrix`: The local matrix for the current node.
-It transforms it and its children in local space.
+It transforms it and its children in local space with itself at the origin.

 *    `worldMatrix`: For a given node it takes stuff in the local space of that node and transforms it to the space of the root node of the scene graph.
+Or in other words it places it in the world.
+If we compute the worldMatrix for the moon we'll get that funky orbit you see above.

 A scene graph is pretty easy to make.
 Let's define a simple `Node` object.
 There's a zillion ways to organize a scene graph and I'm not sure which